jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

    => select command with parameter with smaller length
       (Rationale: It's probably more efficient to use this command than one that can handle longer immediates)
- - Register Argument:
+ - Variable Argument:
    => prefer group over non-group param;
    => if both have group: Prefer the one of which the group comes
-      first in the register's group list;
+      first in the variable's group list;
    => as we have dynamic length we don't know which command to pick
       and we move on to the next argument (this may lead to an error being triggered)
  - Name Argument:
    => prefer REGISTER over LABEL;
-   => if REGISTER: apply tie-breakers for Register Argument
+   => if REGISTER: apply tie-breakers for Variable Argument
 ```

 > [!NOTE]